-Sort through hundreds of confusing English words and learn how to tell them apart with examples sentences and easy to remember tricks.
+Sort through hundreds of confusing English words and learn how to tell them apart with example sentences and easy-to-remember tricks.

 MLA Style is widely used in literary writing circles, but how exactly are you supposed to use it?
 Here’s a detailed look at everything you need to know.